samsung-cnct/kraken-lib/README.md

 ## Using SysdigCloud
 1. Create an account on sysdigcloud.com
-2. Populate the terraform variable sysdigcloud_access_key with your sysdig cloud access key either in your terraform.tfvars file or via the -var switch.
+2. Populate the terraform variable sysdigcloud_access_key with your sysdig cloud access key either in your terraform.tfvars file or via the -var switch
 3. SysdigCloud is only included in your cluster if you supply the above key value.

 Limitations: Currently only works with sysdigcloud, not on premises.
 Only works with a single apiserver running, not multiple.